-In the case of picoeukaryotes, abundances at 2 ISFZ sites (Marseillan_ISFZ and Bouzigues_ISFZ) were higher than the OSFZ site Listel_OSFZ.
-This suggests that while filter feeders (such as oysters and mussels in the farms) affect the biomass and abundance of nano- and microplankton, they have much less impact on picoplankton, as they are not able to directly retain the smaller particles (Vaguer et al. 1996, Dupuy et al. 2000, Lefebvre et al. 2000).
-Moreover, picoplankton abundances increase through a feedback loop i.e. the excretion of cultured bivalves favors the microbial loop based on smaller phytoplankton (Bec et al. 2005) and provides for top-down trophic control inside the shellfish farming zone (Lagarde et al. 2017, 2018).
-Top-down trophic control has already been hypothesized based on observed spatial depletion of plankton, including secondary producers (Lam-Hoai et al. 1997), or by comparing different shellfish exploited areas over time (Lagarde et al. 2017, 2018).
-Some complementary diagnoses provided by the 'median lagoon-scale depletion index' based on modeling carrying capacity (Filgueira et al. 2014) revealed negative values of the index in summer and at the beginning of autumn (Pete et al. unpubl. data).
+In the case of picoeukaryotes, abundances at the two sites inside shellfish farming zones, Marseillan_ISFZ and Bouzigues_ISFZ were higher than outside at Listel_OSFZ.
+This suggests that while filter feeders (such as oysters and mussels in the farms) affect the biomass and abundance of nano and microplankton, they have much less impact on picoplankton, as they are not able to directly retain the smaller particles (Vaquer et al. 1996, Dupuy et al. 2000, Lefebvre et al. 2000).
+Moreover picoplankton abundances increase through a feedback loop i.e. the excretion of cultured bivalves favors the microbial loop based on smaller phytoplankton (Bec et al. 2005) and provides for top-down trophic control inside the shellfish farming zone (Lagarde et al. 2017, 2018).
+Top-down trophic control has already been hypothesized based on observed spatial depletion of plankton including secondary producers (Lam-Hoai et al. 1997), or by comparing different shellfish exploited areas over time (Lagarde et al. 2017, 2018).
+Some complementary diagnoses provided by the "median lagoon-scale depletion index" based on modeling carrying capacity (Filgueira et al. 2014) revealed negative values of the index in summer and at the beginning of autumn (Pete et al. submitted).
 These authors used Dame's index (Dame & Prins 1998) based on excess primary production integrated over the year to demonstrate the direct influence of shellfish farming on phytoplankton resources inside the shellfish farming zone.
-Regarding Thau lagoon, the production of shellfish appeared to be negatively correlated with the depletion index (Pete et al. unpubl. data).
+Regarding Thau lagoon, the production of shellfish appeared to be negatively correlated with the depletion index (Pete et al. Submitted).

-Our hypothesis that oyster larvae at ISFZ sites of Thau lagoon suffer from food depletion challenges the claim that food limitation is seldom important for invertebrate larvae (Olson & Olson 1989).
-These authors argued that food limitation is more common in the open ocean than in nearshore waters.
-Our results suggest that bivalve recruitment in coastal lagoons is negatively impacted by trophic competition during trophic top-down control in summer, particularly in the case of highly exploited shellfish farming ecosystem under oligotrophication process.
+Our hypothesis that oyster larvae inside the shellfish farmed zone of Thau lagoon suffer from food depletion challenges the claim that food limitation is seldom important for invertebrate larvae (Olson & Olson 1989).
+These authors argued that food limitation is more common in the open ocean than in near shore waters.
+Our results suggest that bivalve recruitment in coastal lagoons is negatively impacted by trophic competition during trophic top down control in summer, particularly in the case of highly exploited shellfish farming ecosystem under oligotrophication process.

 Successful recruitment of juveniles to an existing bivalve population depends on substrate preferences and interspecific interactions.
-To standardize our collection, sampling sites were all equipped with the same type of plate collectors (coupelles) to enable us
+To standardize our collection, sampling sites were all equipped with the same type of plate collectors (coupelles) to enable us to compare intra-lagoon and inter-basin recruitment particularly in the framework of the French Oyster Larvae Monitoring Network(Pouvreau 2018).

-Fig. 12.
-Plankton abundances that revealed a significant difference (p < 0.05) among sampling sites Marseillan_ISFZ ($n{Marseillan_ISFZ} = 25$), Bouzigues_ISFZ ($n{Bouzigues_ISFZ} = 25$) and Listel_OSFZ ($n{Listel_OSFZ} = 17$), inside (ISFZ) and outside (OSFZ) the shellfish farming zones of Thau lagoon (see Fig. 1 for site names and locations).
-See Fig. 7 for definitions of plots.
-Nanophytoplankton and picoeukaryotes abundances: in 106 cells l-1; Chaetoceros spp.: cells l-1; competitors: 103 ind. m3; predators: log10 ind. m3 to compare intra-lagoon and inter-basin recruitment, particularly in the framework of the French Oyster Larvae Monitoring Network (Pouvreau et al. 2018).
 Spat collection on collector plates differs from natural recruitment.
 In particular, it is not certain that predators have the same access to spat on collector plates as on natural substrate.
 After recruitment (as defined here), the interspecific interactions that take place on the collectors have a strong effect on benthic assemblages.
 The next step will be to characterize benthic assemblages to define the type of interaction (predation, trophic or territorial competition) using a probabilistic model of species co-occurrence (Veech 2013, Griffith et al. 2016) and to obtain more details on the functioning of the ecosystem in the context of oligotrophication and global climate change.
-This approach will also make it possible to qualify ecological functions such as the 'oyster nursery' in Thau lagoon.
+This approach will also make it possible to qualify ecological functions such as "oyster nursery" in Thau lagoon.